ixamit/dbf2txt/README.md

     % make
     $ make install

-your plugin "plugin/xyz.c" MUST HAVE:
-* all include and functions as plugin/foo.c
+your plugin "plugin/xyz.c" **MUST HAVE** all include and functions as plugin/foo.c

     #include "dump.h"